IIIF/training/advanced_iiif/modules/omeka/README.md

  * [Manifest](https://collections.library.yale.edu/manifests/2037663)
  * Image URL: [https://collections.library.yale.edu/iiif/2/1133457](https://collections.library.yale.edu/iiif/2/1133457)

-Now we have a IIIF image we need to upload it to Omeka-s.
-We will be using the demo/sandbox version of Omeka-s which can be accessed at the following URL:
+Now we have a IIIF image we need to upload it to Omeka S. We will be using the demo/sandbox version of Omeka S which can be accessed at the following URL:

 [http://dev.omeka.org/omeka-s-sandbox/login](http://dev.omeka.org/omeka-s-sandbox/login)